Career Planning

 Occupations

-We are here in your major department and in many student services offices on campus to provide information, to answer questions, to encourage and support.
-To help give you some ideas or a jumping off point to seek more information, here is a list of occupations from a survey of former UNH Psychology majors (some positions may require graduate training):
+We are here in your major department and in many student services offices on campus to provide information, to answer questions, to encourage and to support you.
+To help give you some ideas or a jumping off point to seek more information, here is a list of occupations from a survey of former UNH psychology majors (some positions may require graduate training):

 • Programmer/Analyst